Isabelle-123/github-user-app/README.md

 ## 👨‍💻 Tech stack

-The "master" branch is written with functional components.
-The "withContext" branch is refactored to use context and useReducer.

-- React (Functional components, Hooks, Context, useReducer, Router)
+- React (functional components, Context, useReducer, Router)
+- Redux (dispatch)
 - CSS
 - Netlify
+- The branch "madeWithHooks" is written with functional components (no context, useReducer or redux)

 ## 🧪 Try it